zapu/coffeescript/UPDATING.md

-npm install -g docco            # jashkenas write docco as a node module, this is easy enough sudo apt-get install libonig2   # the ruby stuff needs this as an external lib dependency sudo gem install ultraviolet    # this installs some dependencies, etc icake build:ultraviolet         # this is likely to fail do to hardcoded paths and hacks rake doc                        # give it a shot, and now you're back to where we were above
+npm install -g docco            # jashkenas write docco as a node module, this is easy enough sudo apt-get install libonig2   # the ruby stuff needs this as an external lib dependency sudo gem install ultraviolet    # this installs some dependencies, etc icake build:ultraviolet         # this is likely to fail due to hardcoded paths and hacks rake doc                        # give it a shot, and now you're back to where we were above
 ```